v0rl0x/Golang-url-and-ip-Title-and-Header-fetcher/README.md

 Zmap can also be piped into the program.

 Threads is the number of concurrect connections, for example if you put 5000 threads it will scan 5000 ips/urls consecutively.

+## extract.go file information

+Extract.go file will automatically extract the IP:PORT off the resulting file from the fetched data.
+It will output to extract-output.txt can be modified in the code for your specific naming needs.

+go build extract.go

+./extract filename